 The mating season for elk is called the rut, which occurs from mid-September through the end of October.
 Large bulls bugle and fight for domination and the right to breed with the cows.
 This can be a dangerous time for visitors as the bulls can be aggressive with unpredictable behavior.
 For your protection, please remain on the roadway and near your vehicle during the rut.

 Winter is a quiet time in the valley.
 The elk herd retreats to the woods and may not be seen in the fields for weeks.
 The road becomes treacherous with snow.
 The road will often be closed when snow is on the peaks around Jonathan Valley.

-If you like this story, also check out the Kid-Friendly page and plan an unforgettable family adventure in the NC Smokies!
+If you enjoy these family hikes, make sure to check out our Kid-Friendly page to plan an unforgettable family adventure in the NC Smokies!